How to Improve Your Financial Health Score

 Conclusion

 Your financial health is a journey, not a destination.
 By evaluating yourself on the five pillars and taking action on gaps, you can steadily improve your score.
 Track progress quarterly, celebrate improvements, and adjust strategies as needed.
-A higher financial health score means better security, reduced stress, and the freedom to pursue your goals.
+Whether you're starting from 3/10 or aiming for 9/10, the key is consistent action on all five pillars: income, debt, savings, insurance, and knowledge.

 Assess and Improve Your Financial Health